telezoic/Visitor-Python-Wx/README.md

 1: Bundle as an executable

+2: Make the "Stop" button more responsive [thread it . . . ]

-2: Get it working with the library's digital signage
+3: Get it working with the library's digital signage